 Discover what makes the Ithaca College Theatre Studies program unique, including what to expect year by year, where IC alumni are today, and all that you need to apply and interview.

-By combining an interdisciplinary education in theatre with broad experience in the liberal arts, the theatre studies program develops students into holistic theatre artists who not only practice theatre but also use theatre to reflect and shape the society in which we live.
+The bachelor of arts degree in theatre studies at Ithaca College combines an interdisciplinary education in theatre with broad experience in the liberal arts.
+The program develops holistic theatre artists who not only practice theatre but also use theatre to reflect and shape the society in which we live.

-You may also incorporate into your degree program a semester at one of IC's study-abroad locations.
-The two most popular programs are depicted below:
+Students may also incorporate into their degree program a semester at one of IC's study-abroad locations:

-The curriculum of most students who attend either the fall or spring semester in London centers on an intensive, nine-credit course that features lectures, intensive reading of British drama, weekly walking tours through London, theatre and museum visits, and discussions of the more than 20 plays you'll attend -- many in the fabled West End -- over the course of the semester.
+The curriculum of most students who attend either the fall or spring semester in London centers on an intensive, nine-credit course that features lectures, intensive reading of British drama, weekly walking tours through London, theatre and museum visits, and discussions of the more than 20 plays students attend—many in the fabled West End—over the course of the semester.

-Graduates of the theatre studies program enter the profession as directors, stage managers, playwrights, and artistic leaders.
+Graduates of the theatre studies program enter the professional world as directors, stage managers, playwrights, and artistic leaders.
 Many pursue advanced degrees in theatre or other graduate degree programs.